+Names Of Accused Bishops To Be Removed From Buildings At 2 Catholic Pa.
+Colleges

-Names Of Accused Bishops To Be Removed From University Of Scranton Buildings
+Names Of Accused Bishops To Be Removed From Buildings At 2 Catholic Pa.
+Colleges

-Officials at the University of Scranton and King's College in Wilkes-Barre, Pa. have announced that buildings once honoring now-disgraced bishops will be renamed and the bishops' honorary degrees will be revoked.
+Officials at the University of Scranton and King's College in Wilkes-Barre, Pa. have announced that buildings once honoring now-disgraced bishops will be renamed and that the bishops' honorary degrees will be revoked.

-It's part of the continuing fallout in the state and around the country from last week's massive report on clergy sex abuse.
-As the full effect of the sweeping grand jury report comes into clearer view, many Catholic schools and universities feel like they are in the eye of the storm and are taking steps to separate themselves from the havoc that the report has spread.
+The move is part of the continuing fallout in the state and across the country from last week's massive report on clergy sex abuse.
+As the full effect of the sweeping grand jury report comes into view, many Catholic schools and universities feel as if they are in the eye of the storm and are taking steps to separate themselves from the havoc that the report has spread.

 Two other Pennsylvania schools are also considering renaming campus sites dedicated to bishops accused of systemically concealing decades of abuse.

-And high schools are beginning to reexamine once-hallowed Catholic Church figures, too.
-In the Pittsburgh area, a school bearing the name of Cardinal Donald Wuerl is being renamed to have the church leader's name erased after the report accused him of reassigning priests who allegedly abused children.
+And high schools are beginning to re-examine once-hallowed Catholic Church figures, too.
+In the Pittsburgh area, a school bearing the name of Cardinal Donald Wuerl is being renamed after the report accused him of reassigning priests who allegedly abused children.
 It was a decision made at the request of Wuerl himself.

 The University of Scranton was the first in Pennsylvania to react, deciding to remove the names of three bishops from buildings.
-University President Scott Pilarz wrote in a letter to faculty and students at the Jesuit school that the decision was made as a way of showing "sympathy for and solidarity with victims of sexual abuse in the Diocese of Scranton.
+University President Scott Pilarz wrote in a letter to faculty and students at the Jesuit school that the decision was made as a way of showing "sympathy for and solidarity with" victims of sexual abuse in the Diocese of Scranton.

 That means new building signage.
 Plaques will be taken down.
 Maps will be reprinted.
-And honorary degrees will be revoked from the three Scranton bishops — Jerome Hannan, James Timlin and J. Carroll McCormick — who are accused of assisting in the cover up of more than 1,000 minors at the hands of some 300 priests across the state.
+And honorary degrees will be revoked from the three Scranton bishops — Jerome Hannan, James Timlin and J. Carroll McCormick — who are accused of assisting in the cover-up.
+More than 1,000 minors were abused at the hands of some 300 priests across the state, according to the report.

-The students and faculty milling about the sleepy campus in the Pocono Mountains on a recent visit seemed to all share the same view: it was the right choice for the the school taking an early stance on the Pennsylvania report that has reverberated around the world.
+The students and faculty milling about the sleepy campus in the Pocono Mountains on a recent visit seemed to all share the same view: It was the right choice for the the school taking an early stance on the Pennsylvania report that has reverberated around the world.

-"I don't think it's being disrespectful to the church," said Adam Pratt, a history professor at the University of Scranton.
+"I don't think it's being disrespectful to the church," said Adam Pratt, an assistant history professor at the University of Scranton.
 "What these men have done is beyond the pale.
 And it's not the values that we teach here at the University of Scranton."

-Pratt said he's encouraged the university was the first to confront the Pennsylvania attorney general's grand jury report.
+Pratt said he's encouraged the university was the first to act on the Pennsylvania attorney general's grand jury report.
 Yet he hopes renaming the buildings is "part of a healing process and coming to a reckoning that I think is an important thing that we need to do as a community," he said.

 Jeff Welsh, also a historian at the University of Scranton, added that removing the names will make space for the university to honor people who have contributed positively to the church.

 "We're going to take away that recognition and recognize people instead who really have made a positive step forward for the Catholic Church.
 I think that's great," Welsh said.
-"I'm impressed the university took such a pro-active stance."
+"I'm impressed the university took such a proactive stance."

-Welsh noted that it was not accidental that a building once dedicated to a disgraced bishop will now be named after an Australian nun who herself blew the whistle on a priest who was abusing children.
+Welsh took note of the fact that, according to the university, McCormick Hall will be renamed MacKillop Hall in honor of Saint Mary of the Cross MacKillop, an Australian nun who publicly uncovered the sexual abuse of children by a priest in the late 1800s.

-Senior Jack Prendergast, who serves in student government at the University of Scranton, said having walked past the three buildings countless times, he never stopped to question to whom the structures were devoted.
+Senior Jack Prendergast, who serves in student government at the University of Scranton, said the despite having walked past the three buildings countless times, he never stopped to question to whom the structures were devoted.

 "I never put much thought into it.
-If someone were to ask me, I would've said, 'they're probably prestigious and well-upheld people to have their names put on a building," Prendergast said.
+If someone were to ask me, I would've said, 'they're probably prestigious and well-upheld people to have their names put on a building,' " Prendergast said.
 "It's good that people have shed the light on this."

 Laura Freedman, who will be a senior this year at the University of Scranton, said she was relieved to hear that the names of the accused bishops will be leaving campus.